Search

 Sow seeds thinly in I cm (’/nil) deep drills in early spring, if you want seeds to ripen in early to mid autumn, or in mid to late spring if you want leaves and stalks.
 Thin seedlings to 30cm (12in) apart.

 Pick the leaves from early summer onwards.
 Pinch off the flowerheads if you don’t want seeds.
-Gather seedheads on a dry day in early aurumn when pale brown.
+Gather seedheads on a dry day in early autumn when pale brown.
 Hang in a warm place for a week or two, then store in a jar.

 Fennel is usually trouble free.